nickthecoder/tickle/README.md

 Worst of all, it doesn't support setting a path, and therefore I don't think there's a good way to allow a base class to be defined in one file, and use that base class from another file.

+**wizard** A simple application to help set up a project for a new game.

 **demo** Contains a demo game (which doesn't have any decent game play).
 It helps me test things as I develop Tickle.
 It is also useful for you, to check that compiling tickle worked!